U-interrupt/uintr/doc/spec.md

 ## UIPI

-UIPI is an I-type instruction formatted as below:
+UIPI is an R-type instruction formatted as below:

 ```txt
 31          25 24   20 19   15 14   12 11   7 6        0